An introduction to GraphQL federation

 GraphQL federation allows you to set up a single GraphQL API, or a gateway, that fetches from all your other APIs.
 Your mission service and your astronaut service are now *subgraphs*.

-Your frontend only needs to query the gateway no matter how the services are split up behind it.
+Your frontend only needs to query the gateway, no matter how the services are split up behind it.
 You can also progressively split up your monolith without changing the frontend.
 So you can keep the logic for missions in the monolith, for instance, and split out the logic for astronauts.
 Your frontend queries the gateway, and the gateway queries either the monolith or the astronaut service, depending on what’s needed.

-Federation vs schema stitching
+GraphQL federation vs schema stitching

 With schema stitching, you must define the “stitching” in the gateway yourself.
 Your team now has a separate service that needs to be altered, which limits flexibility.
 The use case for schema stitching is when your underlying services are not all GraphQL.
 Schema stitching allows you to create a gateway connected to a REST API, for example, while federation only works with GraphQL.